Operadic structure of boundary conditions for two-dimensional Markov Gaussian random fields on the lattice: Complementary results

 We still have to show how this limit is related to the expected expression \eqref{eq:transverseeigenval}.
 To do so, we treat separately the Toeplitz and the Hankel part, in the following way,

 which produces a factorization of the 1D eigenvalue into two terms

-The determinantal term in the exponential is reminiscent of a Fredholm determinant and this is indeed the case since the Hankel part can be seen as a Hilbert-Schmidt perturbation of the Toeplitz part (see the Fourier coefficients): we thus expect the exponential to converge to a finite contribution $\Lambda''$.
-This converging part then becomes irrelevant in the asymptotic ratio \eqref{eq:lambdaasrenormalizedratio}.
-From the definition of the operator $\ov{Q}^{\infty_{\West\East}}$ in \eqref{eq:def:strip:Fourieroperators}, we now identify directly
+The determinantal term in the exponential is a Fredholm determinant since the Hankel part can be seen as a Hilbert-Schmidt perturbation of the Toeplitz part (see the Fourier coefficients): we thus expect the exponential to converge to a finite contribution $\Lambda''$, which becomes irrelevant in the asymptotic ratio \eqref{eq:lambdaasrenormalizedratio}.
+From the definition of the operator $\ov{Q}^{\infty_{\West\East}}$, we now identify directly

 where the Toeplitz is applied to the $\bullet$ part of the function at fixed $e^{i\theta}$.
 Using now Szeg\"o's limit formula \cite{szego1915grenzwertsatz, bottcher2013analysis}, we now obtain

 so that the ratio \eqref{eq:lambdaasrenormalizedratio} converges to the expression \eqref{eq:transverseeigenval} of $\Lambda'$.